Digital Marketing: Real Strategies & Examples to Succeed in 2020

 If you don’t want to invest the time and creative effort to build an audience organically, the fastest way to reach your target customers on social media is to simply advertise.

-You still have to put effort into your creative and messaging, but you don’t need to hustle for followers, you can just pay for clicks and conversions instead.
+You still have to put effort into your creativity and messaging, but you don’t need to hustle for followers, you can just pay for clicks and conversions instead.

 Paid: Influencer Marketing